American Heart Association (AHA) Center for Telehealth

 As telehealth services become more common and accessible to patients, we offer providers standardized training to teach them how to appropriately and effectively provide telehealth services.

 The American Board of Telehealth was established in 2019 through funding from the Leona M. and Harry B. Helmsley Charitable Trust to develop a first-of-its-kind national telehealth certificate program.
 In 2021, ABT management transitioned to the American Heart Association, a leading provider of healthcare professional education and training in the U.S. and globally.
+The American Board of Telehealth is now the AHA Center for Telehealth.

 Accelerate excellence in telehealth through education and leadership.